← Back to blog

 If you see something you like the look of, or something that's popular, try to recreate it in your design software of choice.
 You'll learn more than you think just by taking the same steps that the designer did.

-For an introduction, read "Copy If You Can" by Erik Kennedy (More on him later).
+For an introduction, read "Copy If You Can" by Erik Kennedy.

 Also read "Reverse Engineering The Invision Interface" by Jose Bento, and watch the video at the end.

-The one book I'd recommend is "Designing Visual Interfaces", by Kevin Mullet and Darrell Sano.
-The example sceenshots they give are from the last century, but the principles are still just as relevant today.
+"Designing Visual Interfaces", by Kevin Mullet and Darrell Sano, goes through graphic design principles and how they apply to software interfaces.
+The examples are from the last century, but the principles are still relevant today.